 A responsive web design allows the user to complete a conversion easier and faster from any device.
 Not having a website that is working on mobile or tablet devices, users will be more likely unable to convert.
-This leads them to leaving your site for good.
+This leads them to leave your site for good.

 If you have two separate websites – mobile and desktop, you have to manage SEO campaign for each.
 That is complicated, expensive and doesn’t produce the greatest result.
 Having only one website and one SEO campaign would save you time and money.
-It would make you customers happy as well.
+It would make your customers happy as well.

 In conclusion, better stay ahead of changes and improve the visual identity of your website with a beautiful optimized responsive design.
 Responsive is not only a trend anymore, but also responsive web design is a must.
 By providing the greatest experience to your audience, you will increase the chances of engagement.
 More importantly, a long-lasting, valuable relationship.
 Read more in our blog!
 Not sure where to start?
 Check out our FAQ page here.